Tick

 In this case, Maria and Juan chose the DSCR Loan, which not only allowed Carlos to live rent-free but also helped the family offset large expenses like college tuition through rental income and property appreciation.

-The Process to Get a Mortgage on an F1 Visa with HomeAbroad Loans
+Steps to Get a Mortgage on an F1 Visa with HomeAbroad

-If you are an F1 visa holder or a parent looking to secure property in the US, HomeAbroad Loans offers flexible mortgage options tailored to your needs.
-Whether you’re on OPT looking to buy your first home, or a parent investing in real estate for your child’s future, HomeAbroad can guide you through the process.
+If you are an F1 visa holder or a parent looking to secure property in the US, HomeAbroad Loans is a licensed mortgage broker that offers tailored mortgage programs for international buyers, including F1 visa holders.
+Whether you’re on OPT looking to buy your first home or a parent investing in real estate for your child’s future, HomeAbroad can guide you through the process.

 With full documentation and DSCR loan options, securing financing has never been easier for international students and their families.